Skip to content

 STEP 2: COMPLETE YOUR ABSENTEE BALLOT (General Election)

-You will receive an absentee ballot envelope that says Vermont Official Early or Absent Voter Ballot from your Town or City Clerk.
+You will receive an absentee ballot envelope that says Vermont Official Early or Absentee Voter Ballot from your Town or City Clerk.
 Inside you will find your ballot and two envelopes.
 Use a black pen or pencil to complete your ballot.
 No colored pens or markers.
 Fill in the bubbles completely and do not use check marks or an X to mark the ballot.

 Place your ballot in the Voted Ballot envelope, also known as the Certificate Envelope, and seal it.
 Make sure you complete all the information requested – your name, town or city, signature, and date.
-Your Early or Absent Voter Ballot will not count if you do not sign, date, and seal the certificate envelope.
+Your Early or Absentee Voter Ballot will not count if you do not sign, date, and seal the certificate envelope.

 Put the signed envelope into the larger return envelope addressed to your Town or City Clerk.